doliG/poc_events/README.md

 > Note: I simplified it for demo purpose.
 In a full micro front-end app, you'll probably have more apps like basket, checkout, catalog...

-The tracking layer expose an object called `TrackingEvent` which can have to be dispatched.
+The tracking layer expose an object called `TrackingEvent` which will be dispatched.

-The tracking layer is responsible to catch and handle ALL trackingEvents and sync it with the analitycs side.
+The tracking layer is responsible to catch and handle ALL dispached trackingEvents, and sync it with the analitycs side.

 ## How to use?